flutter-ml/google_ml_kit_flutter/packages/google_mlkit_image_labeling/README.md

 ### Load local custom model

-This is an example how you can load a local custom model.
-Add model to you `pubspec.yaml`:
+To use a local custom model add the [tflite model](https://www.tensorflow.org/lite) to your `pubspec.yaml`:

 ```yaml
 assets: